-Supplier: Office Depot Name: Archive boxes Ref No: 4875726
+Supplier: Lyreco Name: Bankers Box Ref No: 9.383.775

 Other storage media can be accommodated, but please discuss this with Records Management staff prior to deposit.

 The use of larger "records crates" should be avoided.
 They are too large to fit efficiently on the shelves, are more likely to break, and their movement can present health and safety issues, especially when being lifted from floor level or above head height.